Toluna-IP/tolunaintegratedpaneldocs/externalsample/api/getsettings.md

 # Get Settings
 {: .no_toc }

-For a Toluna-issued "PanelGUID," returns a list of settings and their associated valuse (end-pages URLs, notifaction URLs, encryption details).
+For a Toluna-issued "PanelGUID," returns a list of settings and their associated values (end-page URLs, notification URLs, encryption details).

 * TEST
 {:toc}